 Julieann Thurlow selected to American Banker’s “25 Women to Watch” List and RCB is Dubbed one of the “Top 100 Women-Led Businesses in Massachusetts” by the Boston Globe.

-Held first annual Bruins Alumni Benefit Hockey Game to raise money for the Reading Schoolhouse Condo Fire Fund.
+Held our first Bruins Alumni Benefit Hockey Game to raise money for the Reading Schoolhouse Condo Fire Fund.